has1234513/driving-car-simulator/README.md

 # self-driving-car-simulator

-### Open index.html file with any browser to view functionality
+### Open index.html file with any browser.

+press arrow keys to moved object around